TECH7Fox/sip-hass-docs/docs/tutorial/card.md

 # SIP Core & Cards

-Now we have a PBX to connect to, we can install the cards.
+Now we have a PBX to connect to, we can install SIP Core and the cards.

 :::warning

-The card only works in HTTPS.
-This is required by modern browsers to send your mic/cam trough.
+SIP Core only works over HTTPS.
+This is required by modern browsers to access your microphone and camera.
-You can use something like **DuckDNS** or **Let's Encrypt**.
+You can use something like **DuckDNS** or **Let's Encrypt** to enable HTTPS for your Home Assistant instance.

 :::